Coverage for hiphive/utilities.py: 97%

 103 atoms_ideal

-104 reference structure relative to which displacements are computed
+104 Reference structure relative to which displacements are computed.

 105 check_permutation

-106 whether find_permutation should be used or not
+106 Whether :func:`find_permutation` should be used or not.

 107 calc

-108 ASE calculator used for computing forces
+108 ASE calculator to use for computing forces.

 109